Easy Yogurt and Frozen Fruit Smoothie Recipe For BLW

 Toddler drink mango lassi yogurt based smoothie

-I remember having my first lassi and absolutely loving it!
+I remember having my first lassi and absolutely loving it, it is a yummy healthy breakfast for the whole family.

 I really wanted to re create the mango lassi so that my son could enjoy and experience the same enjoyment!
 This is why I wanted to make my own and make sure it was amazing so I could share it with you all!